Foreste.Ripariali.Intervista Ripullone.SezManagement.mp4

 Remote sensing

-The possibility of combining ground-based and remotely sensed (satellite RS) observations has been explored to develop methods and metrics that may be useful for interpreting and predicting oak forest decline.
-The well-known NDVI index was found to correlate well with ground-based variables, such as forest stand basal area and tree growth [11].
-A novel metric for quantifying water deficit was proposed and found to be effective in predicting atmospheric conditions that favor drought [12].
-Overall, remote sensing provides effective tools for real-time and large-scale monitoring of the effects of drought stress on oak forest growth and productivity [13, 14].
+We have explored the integration of ground-based observations and satellite remote sensing (RS) to develop methods and metrics for interpreting and predicting oak forest decline.
+The Normalized Difference Vegetation Index (NDVI), a well-established indicator, has shown strong correlations with ground-based variables such as forest stand basal area and tree growth [11].
+A novel metric for quantifying water deficit has been proposed, demonstrating effectiveness in predicting atmospheric conditions conducive to drought [12].
+Remote sensing has proven to be a valuable tool for real-time, large-scale monitoring of drought stress effects on oak forest growth and productivity [13, 14].

 Floodplain forests